meta-llama/llama-stack/docs/cli_reference.md

 The `llama` CLI tool helps you setup and use the Llama toolchain & agentic systems.
 It should be available on your path after installing the `llama-toolchain` package.

+### Subcommands
+1. `download`: `llama` cli tools supports downloading the model from Meta or HuggingFace.
+2. `model`: Shows additional properties of the llama models.
+3. `distribution`: A distribution is a set of REST API, this command allows you to manage (list, install, create, configure, start) distributions.
+You can read more about this here.

+### Sample Usage

 ```
 llama --help
 ```